GYG-be/gyg-be.github.io/_posts/2024-01-08-weekly-personal-development-plan.md

 When we ***return*** our foundations, we can finally begin to actually **build** on them ... after we have grown up, we can respect our parents ... *we don't have to make the effort to rebelliously make fun of the old fogey's who are still clinging to their outdated beliefs -- we can finally join them in their wisdom.*

-We begin by looking at Week 1 ... and BUILDING on that foundation.
+For Week 2, we begin this Week by looking back at the previous week ... and, if necessary, BUILDING on whatever came before to provided the foundation for that Week.

 ### Re-initializing or creating your new "first" weekly schedule with time blocks